Snyder-Technology-LLC/authflow-guides-resources-docs/content/integration/multiple-gpts.md

+# Using Paywalls with Multiple GPTs

+🟡 **Intermediate** · ⏱️ ~4 min · 📘 Guide
+How to use one paywall across multiple GPTs or create separate paywalls.

 ---
-id: "multiple-gpts"
-title: "Using Paywalls with Multiple GPTs"
-description: "How to use one paywall across multiple GPTs or create separate paywalls"
-category: "integration"
-tags: ["gpt", "multiple", "paywalls", "scaling", "bundles"]
-contextKeys: ["my-paywalls", "create-paywall"]
-difficulty: "intermediate"
-estimatedTime: 4
-displayOrder: 7
-relatedDocs: ["custom-gpt-overview", "create-paywall"]
----

-# Using Paywalls with Multiple GPTs

 As you grow, you may want to monetize multiple GPTs.
 Authflow offers flexibility in how you structure your paywalls.